 An Introduction to the Work of Aquinas

 The writings of Thomas Aquinas span the fields of theology, metaphysics, philosophy, and politics.
-A particular focus for Thomas was the interpretation of Aristotle, and Thomas wrote detailed commentaries on many Aristotelian works, seeking both to preserve and to modify Aristotle for the Christian world.
+A particular focus for Aquinas was the interpretation of Aristotle, and he wrote detailed commentaries on many Aristotelian works, seeking both to preserve and to modify Aristotle for the Christian world.
 Aquinas was guided by the central insight that philosophy and Christianity can and ought to be combined, and this thought runs through the entirety of his corpus.

 Aquinas’ Aristotelianism and the Natural Law